KDE Plasma

 As I read through this story and edit and polish it, the thought comes to me that building and using a high performance KDE desktop system is a very valuable enterprise.
 Rather than trying to learn and use Neovim and all the other options, I should just start using the KDE Plasma desktop exclusively.
 And work on improving it.

-The one most important impediment to that idea is that Konsole, running on the CPU, is not going to be able to keep up with Alacritty or Kitty running on the GPU.
+The one most important impediment to that idea is that Konsole, running on the CPU, is not going to be able to keep up with terminals running on the GPU.
 Scribus is built with the same Qt tool kit that KDE is written with.
 You may be able to use Kile and Latex to accomplish the same thing Scribus accomplishes.
 Krita is a raster painting tool, like Gimp.
 Karbon is a vector drawing tool similar to Inkscape.
 Krita does also have some vector drawing capability. digiKam is the KDE photo management tool.

 Focus on using Kate, Kitty and KDevelop for programming your programmable computer and work on improving them.
 Use Karbon, Krita, Kile, and digiKam in your digital artisan workflow.
 Specialize in using the KDE desktop environment to improve your home office productivity.